How cold is too cold for your chickens? It is a common question for most chicken raisers, mostly during winter and at night.

 Summary (How Cold Is Too Cold For Your Chickens?)

-We can conclude that temperature 32 degrees to 10 degrees Fahrenheit is cold for chickens.
-However, they can survive in below this temperature, you need to use heating equipment.
+We can conclude that temperatures between 32 degrees to 10 degrees Fahrenheit is cold for chickens.
+However, they can survive below this temperature; you need to use heating equipment.

 Baby chicks are very sensitive to cold temperatures.
-Some time, cold can kill most of the weak baby chicks if proper brooding is not done.
+Sometimes, cold can kill most of the weak baby chicks if proper brooding is not done.

 Small chicks should be kept at a temperature above 60-70 °F during the first few weeks after hatching.
 Less than it can cause health issues in them.